lachlanmcdonald/magicavoxel-shaders/README.md

 `py` will only add voxels when the adjacent voxels match the selected color.
 Whereas, `py2` will add voxels if there are adjacent voxels of any color.

 If provided, `index` will be the color index of the added voxels.
-This argument is optional.
+This parameter is optional.
 If ommitted (or set to `0`) the selected color index is used instead.

 Each time the shader is executed, a single layer is added.
 To add multiple layers at once, you can run the command in a loop as shown below: